 - Get a commercial energy audit for your building and qualify for a rebate.
 Start by reviewing the companies listed on Alberta Energy Efficiency Alliance.

-- Register for Energy Efficiency Alberta's Business, Non-profit and Institutional Energy Savings Program to benefit from financial rebates.
+- Register for Energy Efficiency Alberta's Business Energy Savings Program to benefit from financial rebates.

 - Participate in BOMA BEST, a green building certification program for sustainable operations and maintenance of existing buildings.